next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 to an instance of :class:`~pytest_mh.TopologyController`) and ``fixtures`` which defines mapping between hosts and pytest fixtures available to the test.

-The ``fixtures`` argument is a dictionary where key is the fixture name and value is the path to the hosts in the form: ``$domain-id.$role[$index]``.
+The ``fixtures`` argument is a dictionary, where key is the fixture name and value is the path to the hosts in the form: ``$domain-id.$role[$index]``.
 This will point to a role object of a specific host from the configuration file.
 It is also possible to reference a group of hosts by omitting the index: